By Teah J. Akrish

 In America today exists many different options of healing modalities available for the average consumer to consider.
 This can range from the standard allopathic medical system to Traditional Chinese Medicine, Homeopathy, various types of massage therapies, and much more.
 All of the non-standard methods of healing seem to get grouped together under the extremely broad umbrella of Alternative Medicine.
 Yet, just because these varieties are grouped together under a single category does not mean that they are by any means the same.
 If fact, many alternative medicines have very different principles, perspectives, and approaches on healing.
 Some are even complete opposites of each other in their understandings and methodologies.

 Did you know that alternative diets such as the Atkins Diet and the Beach Body Diet are considered to be Alternative Medicine?
-One Alternative Medicine diet in particular is in extreme conflict with Chinese Medicine Philosophy…that is the Raw Food Diet.
+One Alternative Medicine diet, in particular, is in extreme conflict with Chinese Medicine Philosophy…that is the Raw Food Diet.

 A Comparative View

-A foundational principle with Chinese Medicine is to protect and preserve your digestive system.
-The importance of your digestive system's health cannot be understated.
+A foundational principle in Chinese Medicine is to protect and preserve your digestive system.
+The importance of your digestive system’s health cannot be understated.
 It is the gateway by which all healing of your body must disseminate through.
 The complex chemical nature of your human body is intrinsically dependent upon its digestive ability to extract vital nutrients from the foods you eat.
 Without the life-sustaining macro and micro nutrients that are delivered through your digestion, from food to each and every one of your cells and all of your internal systems, you could not live, much less thrive in life.

 The view of your digestive system in Chinese Medicine is very interesting.
 The specific metabolic action responsible for your digestion is fueled by a system of three fires within your body.
 Each fire, one built on top of another, all work in conjunction together to produce a healthy metabolism.
-This metabolism is not just responsible for processing food but is an integral part in fluid transformation and transportation, as well as daily energy production, your body's temperature regulation processes and even a healthy sexual drive.
+This metabolism is not just responsible for processing food but is an integral part of fluid transformation and transportation, as well as daily energy production, your body’s temperature regulation processes and even a healthy sexual drive.

 The main component responsible for all of your digestive functions is one of three metabolic fires in your body called the middle burner.
-Your digestion, in Chinese medicine is also known to be the mother of the body.
+Your digestion, in Chinese Medicine, is also known to be the mother of the body.
 And because the advanced inter-relationships between the vital organ systems are so well-defined in Chinese Medicine, we know that if the mother suffers so goes the children.
 In other words, if your digestion is out of balance, all other organs and processes of your body will also suffer and create dysfunction.